I. Civil War

 “To designate ‘sedition,’ revolution in the city, Greeks use the word stasis, which they borrowed from the root most evocative of firmness, permanence, and stability.
 As if stasis were an institution for them!” -Henri van Effenterre

-While most have forgotten the original, the West has never ceased telling itself this story with the names changed.
+While the original has been mostly forgotten, the West has never ceased telling itself this story with the names changed.
 In American mythology, we usually tell the story of the rebels who fought against tyranny.
 Some still tell the now less popular myths about the southern rebels who fought against northern tyranny, or the Western expansionists who fought against “savagery.”
-American politicians today have a more modern version about beasts called “terrorists” and the forces of democracy that will defeat them.
+American politicians today have a more modern version about monstrous beasts called “terrorists” and the forces of democracy that will defeat them.
 Activists have a more complex version about triumphing over the “divisions” created to tear them apart.
-Hell, even the Republican Party talks of its battle against “barbarism” within its ranks.
-In the cacophony of mythology, we can’t help but wonder whether shameless Hubris did triumph first with his lawless empty-headedness above all the rest…
+Even the conservatives of the Republican Party talks of its battle against “barbarism” within its ranks.

-We must retrieve what has been lost in the Latin tradition of translation that makes the two seem worlds apart because — from complete stability to civil war, from constitution to total breakdown — stasis contains within it the whole range of our political imagination, which makes it the threshold of the political itself, its effective limit, and the basis of its existential potential.
+We must retrieve what has been lost in the Latin tradition of translation that makes the two seem worlds apart because — from complete stability to civil war, from constitution to total breakdown — stasis contains within it the threshold of the political itself, its effective limit, and the basis of its existential potential.
 It was through their experience with this thing the Greeks called stasis, which we are calling civil war, that the West began to talk about “politics” in the first place; it was through their reactions to it that the Greeks produced the political concepts they passed down to us.

 The concept of war was not always negative in the ancient world, which, after two world wars, seems perverse and barbaric today.
 Our own “civilized” ethic of warfare as total defeat, then extermination, and now permanent war with the Middle East has overwhelmed us so that we have trouble imagining a concept of war that does not imply the destruction of one side or another, or its eternal management.
 The wars of death camps and poison gas are certainly possibilities of war, but not the only ones.

-The Greek understanding of war is even preserved in the word democracy —the kratos, the domination or the superiority, of the demos, the people (see: Democracy)— itself which was often avoided by political orators and writers at the time to avoid its association with temporal conflict and with war, to avoid being seen as just another party in a basically open conflict.
+The Greek understanding of war is even preserved in the word democracy —the kratos, the domination or the superiority, of the demos, the people— itself which was often avoided by political orators and writers at the time to avoid its association with temporal conflict and with war, to avoid being seen as just another party in a basically open conflict.